IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

 # Making figures in R

-Here are some of the resources and tutorials I like to refer to when visualising my data using R.
+Useful resources and tutorials for visualising data using R.
 ## General resources

 * [The R Graph Gallery](https://www.r-graph-gallery.com/)